exakat/php-dictionary/dictionary.rst

 Added in PHP 7.4

-.. _As:
+.. _as:

 As
 --

-The As operator has several usage :
+The as operator has several usage:

 + It is a compulsory keyword with the foreach() control structure
 + It is an optional keyword with the use expression, in trait import
 + It is an optional keyword with the use expression, in namespace import

+The as operator often works to give a distinct name to an existing structure.